rocketpoweryul/corporate-earnings-dl/README.md

   <img src="https://github.com/huskytrader/corporate-earnings/blob/main/src/images/icon.png" width="75" height="75"/>
 </p>

+**Note: This fork adds two functions to core.js that converts the quarterly earnings table into a CSV file that is auto-downloaded.**

 *Corporate Earnings is a browser extension which displays earnings data in a format similar to MarketSmith*

 ### Installation Instructions